hyodae-seo/hyodaeseo.com/content/projects/DOE_WFIP3/index.md

 Working directly with industry partners, we will develop applications that transition the model improvements into enhanced forecasting tools and uncertainty quantification in collaboration with grid and developer partners.
 Applications including improved lower order models, and improved understanding of how to use them, will be released publicly for the benefit of the industry, along with uncertainty quantification, validation, and design enhancement studies.
 Experimentation with the coupled model will enable us to develop ocean models, parameterizations, or data products of lesser complexity suited to industry applications.
 By incorporating our modeling developments into industry workflows, we will quantify the improvements to wind energy yield and design load calculations.
 These activities will be guided by a User Advisory Board composed of our partners, grid operators and wind plant developers with specific knowledge of industry concerns.
 All project data, model output, and model improvements will be widely disseminated via direct industry involvement, publications, and public data repositories.

-Seo is a WHOI co-PI and a part of a large team of academic institutions, national labs, and industries.
+Seo is a WHOI/UH co-PI and a part of a large team of academic institutions, national labs, and industries.